 With games like Magic, or more recent innovations like Star Wars: Destiny or Legend of the Five Rings, you buy packs of cards, build your deck from them, and then challenge other players who have done the same.
-Those packs might contain a random assortment of cards (CCG) or a non-random assortment of cards (LCG), but either way they contain new cards that you might put into your deck.
+Those packs might contain a random assortment of cards (a collectible card game, CCG) or a non-random assortment of cards (living card game, LCG), but either way they contain new cards that you might put into your deck.

 Where KeyForge flips the script is that it introduces an entirely new way to buy and play a card game.

 Instead of distributing the pieces (cards) that you need to make your deck, KeyForge distributes the decks themselves – and each deck is entirely unique.
 When you buy a deck ($10), it is guaranteed to be the only copy of that deck in existence.

 Imagine that there are 350 different cards in a set, and that those 350 cards are distributed evenly among 7 factions.
 This means 50 unique cards per faction.
 Now, imagine that a production algorithm randomly chooses 3 of the 7 factions, and then randomly chooses 12 cards within each chosen faction.
 That might mean a single copy of 12 different cards, or 5 copies of this card, 4 copies of that card, and 3 copies of another card.

 This is the process that constructs each deck, with light constraints based on playability – like if the algorithm includes a card that searches for a certain item, that item will be added to the deck.